0xnedarjercon/PythonEventScanner/README.md

 Autosaves and restores a backup file if needed
 Save file on keyboard interrupt

-pip install web3
-pip install tqdm
-copy template folder and rename, update config.json file to your needs explanations are in configInstructions Rename renameMe.env to .env and setup with new folder path run the following command or directly from IDE: python ./scan.py
+pip install -r requirements.txt copy template folder and rename, update config.json file to your needs explanations are in configInstructions update .env and setup with new folder path run the following command or directly from IDE: python ./eventScanner.py